-This creamy and hearty Cheesy Turkey and Rice Casserole recipe is perfect to use leftover turkey or even chicken.
-Filled with fresh vegetables likes carrots, broccoli, tomatoes, and lots of cheesy goodness this easy-to-make casserole is always a family favorite.
+This creamy and hearty Turkey and Rice Casserole recipe is perfect to use leftover turkey.
+Filled with fresh vegetables like carrots, broccoli, tomatoes, and lots of cheesy goodness this easy-to-make casserole is always a family favorite.

-You can make a quick and easy meal in less than an hour that will serve up a plate of comfort food that everyone loves.
-Just imagine a savory dish with juicy turkey or chicken, tender rice, broccoli, tomatoes, carrots, and cheese all baked in a rich sour cream broth.
-No cans of condensed soup required.
+This quick and easy casserole can be made in an hour and will serve up a plate of comfort food that everyone loves.
+This is a savory dish with juicy turkey or chicken, tender rice, broccoli, tomatoes, carrots, and cheese, all baked in a rich sour cream broth.
+No cans of condensed soup are required.

 - Butter